samuel-villa/workshop_flask/README.md

 * Add a 'Delete' button close to each item in `items.j2`.
 * Write the `delete()` function in `todo_app.py`.

-Here some doc links that might be helpul:
+Here some doc links that might be helpful:
 * [W3s Python tutorial](https://www.w3schools.com/python/)
 * [Flask doc](https://flask.palletsprojects.com/en/3.0.x/)